IBM-Bluemix-Docs/mobilepush/getting-started.md

 # Getting started tutorial
 {: #getting-started}

-{{site.data.keyword.mobilepushshort}} is available as an {{site.data.keyword.cloud_notm}} catalog service in the **Web and Mobile** category and helps you to send and manage mobile and web push notifications.
+{{site.data.keyword.mobilepushshort}} is available as an {{site.data.keyword.cloud_notm}} catalog service in the **Mobile** category and helps you to send and manage mobile and web push notifications.
 A push notification is an alert to indicate a change or update on a mobile device or browser.
 {:shortdesc}

 {{site.data.keyword.mobilepushshort}} are a universally accepted communication channel across enterprises or for a wide spectrum of audience.
 You can deliver these notifications as an onscreen banner alert or to a device's locked screen, thus providing information updates that are quickly and easily accessible.